 - Make sure you take a note of the date by which you can expect a response under the complaints policy.
 Follow up your complaint if you have not received a full response from the professional within that time.

 - Remember if you are not satisfied that the response deals properly with your complaint, it may not be the end of the road.
 Most professionals have governing bodies which also deal with complaints and, in some cases, can award compensation.
-We have already written about how to involve the Financial Services Ombudsman, for example, in a previous blog post.

 Follow these tips in making a complaint, then you can make it count.